Siddharth-Shukla12/Siddharth-Shukla12/README.md

 <img align="right" alt="GIF" src="https://media.giphy.com/media/13HgwGsXF0aiGY/giphy.gif" />

 ### Hi there!!, I am Siddharth Rakesh Shukla
-- An ML & Open Source enthusiast.
+- An ML & Open Source enthusiast and a Competitive coder
 - Currently a Third Year Information Technology Student.
 - Working on some of my cool side projects based on Data Science and Machine Learning.
 - I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.<br>